javagl/HazelcastMatMul/README.md

 thread pool.

 The general structure of this approach aims at supporting a hierarchical distribution of the workload.
-It is even possible to inser additional layers.
+It is even possible to insert additional layers.
 For example, for the multiplication of two matrices with a size of 100000x100000, the matrices could be split into sub-matrices of size 10000x10000 and distributed to local workstations.
 The local workstations